 Credit for Level 1 courses shall not be granted toward high school graduation except by approval based on the District policy.
 Students may only be enrolled in "Level I" courses, if after review of their academic records, standardized test scores and teacher evaluation, it can be determined that a more rigorous course of study would be inappropriate for the student.
-Any student placed in a "Level I" course must have an Individual Education Plan (IEP).
+Any student placed in a "Level I" course must have an a Progress Monitoring Plan (PMP) or Individual Education Plan (IEP). which outlines the deficiency and strategies to address the deficiencies.
 There are substantial limitations on the use of level 1 courses.
 All student performance plan must be signed by the principal, the guidance counselor, and the parent/guardian of the student or the student if the student is 18 years of age or older.
 Remedial courses in grades 9-12 shall be counted as elective credits.